FluSightNetwork/cdc-flusight-ensemble/README.md

 # Guidelines for a CDC FluSight ensemble (2017-2018)

 ## Overview of CDC FluSight
-Starting in 20XX, the CDC has run the "Forecast the Influenza Season Collaborative Challenge" (a.k.a.
-FluSight) each influenza season, soliciting weekly forecasts of specific influenza season metrics from teams across the world.
+Starting in the 2013-2014 influenza season, the CDC has run the "Forecast the Influenza Season Collaborative Challenge" (a.k.a.
+FluSight) each influenza season, soliciting weekly forecasts for specific influenza season metrics from teams across the world.
 These forecasts are displayed together on [a website](https://predict.phiresearchlab.org/post/57f3f440123b0f563ece2576) during the season and are evaluated for accuracy after the season is over.

 ## Ensemble prediction for 2017-2018 season
 Seen as one of the most powerful and flexible prediction approaches available, ensemble methods combine predictions from different models into a single prediction.
-In the upcoming 2017-2018 influenza season, the CDC intends to create and implement an ensemble model based on some or all of the submissions to the CDC 2017-2018 FluSight challenge.
+In the 2016-2017 influenza season, the CDC created a simple weighted average ensemble of the submissios to the challenge.
+In the upcoming 2017-2018 influenza season, the CDC intends to create and implement more sophisticated ensemble model based on some or all of the submissions to the CDC 2017-2018 FluSight challenge.
 This document outlines a proposed framework for a collaborative implementation of an ensemble during this time.

 ## Overall Timeline

  - April 1 2017: ensemble framework announced and disseminated
- - July 1 2017: out-of-sample forecasts due to CDC
+ - July 1 2017: historical out-of-sample forecasts due to ensemble organizers
  - October XX 2017: first real-time forecasts due to CDC
  - April XX 2018: last real-time forecasts due to CDC
  - Summer 2018: report/manuscript drafted summarizing the effort

+## Parties involved

+Ensemble organizers: a group of challenge participants and CDC officials who oversee the implementation of the ensemble challenge.
+Anyone is welcome to join this group, and must commit to a once-weekly conference call starting in June 2017.
+Please register your interest by [[emailing XXX]].

+Ensemble participants: anyone who submits forecasts for the July 2017 deadline.
+As detailed below, anyone is welcome to participate in the challenge.

 ## Implementation details

 ### Eligibility
 All are welcome to participate in this collaborative challenge, including individuals or teams that have not participated in previous CDC forecasting challenges.

-### Submission: metadata file
+### Submissions

-Each team will be required to submit a metadata file that includes
+Submission will include a metadata file describing the model and out-of-sample forecasts for ensemble training purposes as described below.
+Templates for the submission materials are available at [[XXX]].

+ 1. Metadata file

+This will include

  - team name
+ - team abbreviation for submission files
  - team members
  - License for forecast use (CDC only, participants only, public)
  - brief description of data sources
  - methodological description, including the method used to ensure OOS predictions are made according to the ensemble rules.

-Additionally, each team will submit a set of out-of-sample forecasts, as described below, for ensemble training purposes.

-### Submission: out-of-sample forecast files
-The CDC challenge for 2016-2017 required that all forecast submissions follow a particular format.
+ 2.The "common development-set": out-of-sample forecast files The CDC challenge for 2016-2017 required that all forecast submissions follow a particular format.
 This is described in detail elsewhere, but will be summarized here.
 A submission file represents the forecasts made for a particular epidemic week (EW) of a season.
 The file contains binned predictive distributions for seven specific targets (onset week, peak week, peak height, and weighted influenza-like-illness in each of the subsequent four weeks) across the 10 HHS regions of the US plus the national level.

-To be included in the ensemble forecast for the 2017-2018 season, each team must provide out-of-sample forecasts for the 2010/2011 - 2016/2017 seasons [this is strict, but without some requirement of several seasons of training, how will we know how good the models are?] by July 1 2017.
+To be included in the ensemble forecast for the 2017-2018 season, each team must provide out-of-sample forecasts for the 2010/2011 - 2016/2017 seasons by July 1 2017.
+If a team cannot, for any reason, provide the full set of out-of-sample forecasts, they may or may not be included in the final ensemble depending on the flexiblity of the chosen methods and how many teams submit fewer than the requested 7 seasons.

 A team's OOS forecasts should consist of a folder containing a set of forecast files.
 Each forecast file must represent a single submission file, as would be submitted to the CDC challenge.
 Every filename should adopt the following standard naming convention: a forecast submission using week 43 surveillance data from 2016 submitted by John Doe University should be named “EW43-2016-JDU.csv” where EW43-2016 is the latest week and year of ILINet data used in the forecast, and JDU is the name of the team making the submission (e.g. John Doe University).
+Neither of these names are pre-defined, but they must be consistent for all submissions by the team and specified in the metadata file.
+It should not include special characters or match the name of another team.

-Teams will be trusted to have created their submitted forecasts in an  out-of-sample fashion, i.e. fitting or training the model on data that was only available after the time for which forecast was made would be not allowed.
-Due to feasibility this will not be checked, so teams will be asked to provide, in a methodological write-up, a description of how they ensured out-of-sample forecasts were made.
+Teams will be trusted to have created their submitted forecasts in an  out-of-sample fashion, i.e. fitting or training the model on data that was only available after the time for which forecast was made would not be allowed.
+This is practically infeasible to check, so teams will be asked to provide, in a methodological write-up, a description of how they ensured out-of-sample forecasts were made.

 There are several requirements for the ensemble forecast submissions:

  1. For a submitted forecast made using data available for YYYY-WW, the forecast may only use data available on or before YYYY-WW.
-[There may be a more subtle point that we need to make here.
-I.e. specify for each YYYY-WW that we are asking for OOS forecasts for, an associated date on which that ILI data is published.
-This date should then be used as the cutoff for external data.]
+This includes being cognizant of any "backfill" issues with data available in realtime.
+For example, the wILI data for week 2014-04 available in week 2014-05 may be different than what is available in week 2014-10.
+Other data sources may have similar issues with incomplete, partially reported, or backfilled data.
+For the OOS forecasts, care should be taken to ensure that for forecasts made for YYYY-WW, only data available at the time forecasts would have been made in real time is used.
- 2. Every set of submitted forecasts for a particular season should be based on a model fit to previous seasons.
-Teams would not be allowed to use "leave-one-season-out" type of methodology for creating out of sample predictions.
+ 2. Note that the condition above is stronger than “leave-one-season-out”.
+Specifically, it is not allowed to use "leave-one-season-out" type of methodology for creating the out of sample predictions.
  3. The modeling framework must remain consistent over the course of the subsequent prospective forecasting effort in the 2017-2018 season.
+Changes can of course be made to a site’s standalone forecasting submission, but the site’s contribution to the ensemble must remain essentially the same as that used to produce the OOS forecasts.

-### CDC-run ensemble
+### Collaborative ensemble
-The CDC, upon receiving the forecast submissions, will conduct a small study to choose between a small number of pre-specified ensemble models.
-The study will involve choosing optimal parameters to create an ensemble forecast for previous seasons using the out-of-sample training submissions.
+The ensemble organizers, upon receiving the forecast submissions in July 2017, will conduct a small cross-validation study to examine the prediction error of small number of pre-specified ensemble models.
+The study will involve choosing one or more optimal ensemble specification(s) for previous seasons using the out-of-sample common dev-set submissions.

 Ensemble models to be considered will include: